Water has shaped history, and it will determine our future. So, use these resources for learning about water in Spanish.

 If the exhibition is coming to a community near you, it is a wonderful opportunity to learn about water in your area.
 You can find the schedule and educator resources here: Smithsonian Museum on Main Street – Water/Ways.

-We would like to recognize publisher Lee & Low Books for donating copies of Water Rolls, Water Rises / El agua rueda, el agua sube to a number of rural Kansas communities acting as partner sites for the Water/Ways exhibition.
-We appreciate their continued commitment to giving children access to beautiful, educational books.
+We would like to thank publisher Lee & Low Books for donating copies of Water Rolls, Water Rises / El agua rueda, el agua sube to a number of rural Kansas communities acting as partner sites for the Water/Ways exhibition!

 These activities from the Southwest Florida Water Management District are perfect for learning about water in Spanish.
-The printable PDF has games, coloring pages and activities.
+For examples, the printable PDF has games, coloring pages and activities.

 What are your favorite activities for learning about water in Spanish?
 Please share in the comments so we can all learn together!